seohsirk/next-supabase-ai-template/README.md

 Cloudflare is cheaper and faster than many other providers, but running your application on Cloudflare Workers means not having access to the vast Node.js ecosystem.

-Makerkit uses Cloudflare as baseline, so you can deploy it to Cloudflare Workers without any issues.
+Makerkit uses Cloudflare as a baseline, so you can deploy it to Cloudflare Workers without any issues.
 However, you will need to keep in mind the limitations of the Edge runtime when adding new features.

 One more thing to consider is that the Edge runtime does run close to your users, but may run far from your database.
 Consider read replicas or other strategies to reduce latency in all situations.

 If your mind is set on using Cloudflare, please follow the instructions below.

-### 1. Opting in to the Edge runtime
+### 1. Opting into the Edge runtime

 To opt-in to the Edge runtime, you need to do the following: open the root layout file of your app `apps/web/app/layout.tsx` and export the const runtime as `edge`: